From the Summer 2021 issue

 With the idea of ‘moving forward’, I think your travels around the world are interesting.
 For pretty much anyone, travelling can be a life-changing experience.
 Things are pretty different for now, but still, roaming around unknown territories can change a person in a way that when you come back home (if there is a home), there’s a different mindset, a different viewpoint.
 Tell us a bit about how travelling has affected your work and the desire behind sharing your experiences with others.

 Travel, for me, has been the biggest influencer over the last three decades.
 Mark Twain said, and I’m paraphrasing, that travel was the death of bigotry.
 I agree.
 I don’t think anyone from what is known as the western world, can travel to the African continent, Southeast Asia, Central Asia, etc., and not be profoundly inspired, upset, shook up and ultimately moved to a more humanitarian posture.
 Homo sapiens is a beautiful and heartbreaking species.
 One must reconcile the very good and the totally awful when assessing the human state.
 To experience generosity from those who have so little, kindness while standing on bullet casings that litter the ground like cigarette butts from decades of war and so on, have instructed and informed me in ways I cannot deviate from even if I wanted to.
 I am of the opinion that no writing or documentary can inform you in the same way as you actually being in the place.
 The photographs I’ve shown to people, the travel books I’ve written, the stories I’ve told, those are mere inducements to hopefully inspire others to “get out there” and see environments that are different than their own.

-Henry Rollins is a musician, writer, and photographer currently living in the United States of America.
+Henry Rollins is a musician, writer, and photographer from Washington D.C, USA.

 To continue reading this article, purchase the Summer 2021 issue of GOLEM Quarterly Review.